Catherine22/SecuritySample/README.md

 - Post the JWS payload to your server to check the payload and return commands to your app.

 If you want to read more about google security services for Android, you can watch [Google Security Services for Android : Mobile Protections at Google Scale], the youtube video.
 Or you could see my note [README_cn], they are almost the same.

+Your workflow would be one of them:
+1. (Security risk) Call Attestation APIs → Get a JWS response → Send JWS to your server → ?? - it depends on your server.
+2. (Recommendation) Call Attestation APIs → Get a JWS response → Check the JWS response (step 4) → Send valid JWS to your server → ?? - it depends on your server.

 # Warnings
 As you add new secret keys, you must refill modulus, exponent and the other encrypted keys, because you'll get different RSA KeyPair (private key and public key) for every execution.